osagiestar/osagiestar/README.md

 I am a Software Engineer.

- 🔭 I am an Azure Administrator Associate and Azure DevOps Associate. currently studying for my AWS certification <br>
+ 🔭 I am an Azure Administrator Associate and Azure DevOps Associate.
+ I am currently digging deeper into Azure DevOps to become an Azure DevOps expert <br>
  💯 I’m also perfecting on TDD for full web application and implementation <br>
  👯 I do vounteer with the Code Your Future as a TA <br>
  🚀 Advancing into cloud computing and cyber security